-August 4, 2017
+April 29, 2019

-Mr. Robert Prentiss
+Mr. Ron Charow

-Director of Finance & Accounting
+Chief Financial Officer

-RaNA Therapeutics, Inc.
+LRN Corporation

-200 Sidney Street
+745 5th Avenue

-Suite 310
+New York, NY 10022

-Cambridge, MA 02139
+Dear Mr. Charow:

-Dear Mr. Prentiss:
+In response to the engagement letter, RNA Advisors, LLC dba RNA Capital Advisors (“RNA” or “we”) has completed an analysis to determine the fair value of certain intangible assets acquired (the “Assets”) and liabilities assumed (the “Liabilities”, and together with the Assets, the “Subject Interest”) as part of Leeds Equity Partners, LLC’s (“Leeds” or the “Acquirer”) acquisition of the LRN Corporation (“LRN” or the “Target”, or the “Company”) as of December 17, 2018. (the “Valuation Date”).

-In response to the engagement letter, RNA Advisors, LLC dba RNA Capital Advisors (“RNA” or “we”) has completed an analysis to determine the fair value of certain intangible assets acquired and liabilities assumed as part of the acquisition of the messenger RNA business unit (“Shire MRT” or the “Transferred Assets” or the “Subject Interest”) from Shire Human Genetic Therapies, Inc. (“Shire” or the “Seller”) by RaNA Therapeutics, Inc. (“RaNA Therapeutics”, the “Company”, or the “Buyer”) as of December 22, 2016 (the “Valuation Date”).
+For clarity, the Subject Interest includes the deferred revenue liability (“Deferred Revenue”), lease agreement (the “Favorable Lease”), customer contracts and relationships (“Customer Contracts/Relationships”), the developed or acquired technology (“Technology”), the Company developed platform and Library (the “Library”), the Company owned trademarks & tradenames (the “Trademarks” or “Trade names”), the non-compete agreements with the management (the “Non-compete agreements”) and the assembled workforce (“Assembled Workforce”), and.

 Please note that this letter along with the following report (the “Report”), exhibits (individually an “Exhibit” and collectively the “Exhibits”) and their conclusions (jointly, the “Valuation” or the “Opinion”) are intended for the use of the management and Board of Directors of the Company (“Management”) for the allocation of purchase price for financial reporting purposes.
 This analysis has been performed in recognition of Financial Accounting Standards Board (“FASB”) Accounting Standards Codification (“ASC”) Topic 805 – Business Combinations (“ASC 805”) (formerly known as Statement of Financial Accounting Standards No. 141R, Business Combinations (“SFAS 141R”)) and FASB ASC 820 - Fair Value Measurements and Disclosures (“ASC 820”) (formerly Statement of Financial Accounting Standards No. 157, Fair Value Measurements (“SFAS 151”)).
 We make no representation as to the accuracy of this Valuation if it is used for any other purpose without the written consent of RNA.
 This Opinion should not be considered, in whole or in part, as investment advice by anyone.
 This valuation engagement was conducted in accordance with the Statement of Standards for Valuation Services No.1 of the American Institute of Certified Public Accountants (“AICPA”).